 4. The expectation of confidentiality is explained to reviewers.

 5. The Quality Control Committee and the Ethics Committee are established for JTGG.

 JTGG takes all allegations of potential misconduct seriously and deals with them case-by-case on the basis of the WAME Guidelines and COPE Guidelines.
-If there is misconduct suspicion, it may be necessary for the editors to contact and share content of manuscript with third parties, such as authors' institutions and ethics committees.
-Any questions, you may email to JTGG: email@example.com
+If there is misconduct suspicion, it may be necessary for the Editors to contact and share the content of the manuscript with third parties, such as authors' institutions and ethics committees.
+Any questions, you may email JTGG: email@example.com

 Handling results for reference (with the punishment degree from mild to severe, one or more handling methods can be adopted in accordance with specific conditions):